drojaazu/megadev/design.md

   - Which components are managed by which CPU (i.e. VDP & VRAM -> Main CPU, CD Drive & Internal BRAM -> Sub CPU)
   - Work RAM
   - Word RAM
   - PRG RAM
-	- The Gate Array (at a high level, don't need to memorize registers...)
+  - The Gate Array (at a high level, you don't need to focus too much on registers...)
   - The Gate Array Comm Flags/Command/Status registers (...except for these)
   - The IP/SP

 ## The Kernel
 Unlike a cartridge based Mega Drive game, where the entire program and all its data is present as one fixed, contiguous block of memory space, the parts of a Mega CD game come and go in the form of files read from disc.
 Because the data is transient, we need a "master program" that does the low level work of deciding which program file to load, executing it, and then choosing the next file to run.